I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ni-bthhfpddi-ioctl_bthhfp_stream_open.md

 <text></text>

 ### Status Block
-I/O Status block
 A STATUS_DEVICE_BUSY message to indicate that the stream channel is already open.

 ## Remarks
 This request can remain pending for several seconds while resources are established.

 While the stream channel is open the target driver attempts to keep the SCO channel open for audio data transfer.
 However the SCO channel might close briefly, if the remote device disconnects the SCO channel.
 The target driver will attempt to reopen the SCO channel in this case, without requiring any action from the client audio driver.